auroraGPT-ANL/MCQ-and-SFT-code/README.md

    ```bash
    python src/combine_json_files.py -o MCQ-combined.json
    ```

+Input for this step is taken from the directory specified in *config.yml*.
-Here you can override the settings in config.yml by specifying -i on the command line, but you must specify the filename for your combined file as shown here.
+Here you can override by specifying -i (--input), but you must specify the filename for your combined file (-o or --output) as shown here.

 ---